BonfaTex/Codes-APC/README.md

 Thanks to these individual assignments I managed to get a +3 score, but they were really challenging!

 Instead the labs were meant to be faced as a group.
 So I am grateful to my group members for offering alternative solutions to my version: Lorenzo, Carlotta, Davide.

+Finally, I want to thank the Professors for all these challenges and initial codes.